nellieangelova/DNGAW/README.md

 > The marriaging of these three tools, create the pipelines and deliver them to you in the form of container images.
-> Each ready to use pipeline is represented by an image, and can be run in every cluster or environment that supports the resources and 3d parties tools needed.
+> Each ready to use pipeline is represented by an image, and can be run in any cluster or environment that supports the resources and 3d parties tools needed.
->> In order for you to have some impact on the analysis and to also include your preferences in the procedure, the including and careful filling of a configuration file with lots of parameters by the users is mandatory.
+>> In order for you to have some impact on the analysis and to also include your preferences in the procedure, the including and careful filling of a configuration file with lots of parameters is mandatory.

 <br>

 > When it comes to genome analysis, you can choose out of four different images, depending on your needs and your data.
-Here is a brief explanation for each of them:
+Here is a brief explanation for each one of them:

 <br>